 One way through which wars and armed conflicts can end is through conflict resolution.
 This seminar focuses on the conflict resolution process, that is the process through which conflict parties move from violent interactions to durable peace.
 Particular attention is given to the challenges that the parties face in each stage of this process, from the initiation of negotiations, the reaching of a settlement and the cessation of hostilities to how peace is implemented.
 Specific focus is given both to actors who facilitate the crafting of peace and those who seek to spoil its successful implementation.
 The importance of regional conditions and the international community is highlighted.
 The course covers basic concepts in conflict resolution: e.g. conflict, war, conflict prevention, conflict resolution, peace process, peace agreement, reconciliation, and peacebuilding.
 Key issues concern peacemaking during armed conflicts, mediation, ceasefires, the crafting of peace accords, the role of third parties and international organizations.
 The course furthermore addresses areas such as the role of peacekeepers and civil society, security guarantees, economic development, and war crimes.

-Gender, Development and Global Politics (MA 2018)
+Gender, Development and Global Politics in Comparative Perspective (MA 2018)